Library: Policy

 (2) obtains a copy of DD Form 214, Certificate of Release of Discharge from Active Duty, to determine the type of discharge, when the applicant was discharged from the armed forces.
 Any discharge other than honorable is specifically addressed in the assessment as a consideration in the applicant's ability to attend to the safety and well-being of a child requiring foster care services;

-(3) does not deny the continuation of the resource application process based solely on information provided by a reference.
+(3) does not deny the continuation of the resource application process based solely on information a reference provides.
 When a reference provides information requiring further explanation from the applicant, the resource specialist or RFA contractor discusses the nature of the information without revealing the source; and

 (A) has a history of abuse, neglect, or both that includes victimization by the applicant;